We’ve heard that if you talk to a man in his language, it goes to his heart.

 You’ll also want audio with a transcript so that you can check what you’re hearing.
 When you’re more advanced, you won’t necessarily need a transcript, but it’s invaluable at the early stages.

-FluentU videos work well for shadowing because they’re short, they come with downloadable transcripts and you can load them up right on your phone.
-FluentU takes real-world videos—like movie trailers, music videos, news and inspiring talks—and turns them into personalized language lessons.
+FluentU works well for shadowing because its clips are short, they come with downloadable transcripts and you can load them up right on your phone.

 How to Use the Right Materials in the Right Way